Introduction: Why integrations are where retail tech programmes fail

 What to read next

-- Why your CRM implementation failed covers a specific domain where integration failure is the most common cause of CRM underperformance.
+- Why your CRM implementation failed and what to do about it covers a specific domain where integration failure is the most common cause of CRM underperformance.

 - Vendor selection without the theatre is relevant when your integration strategy points to replacing or adding a middleware or iPaaS vendor.